PCL ROS Integration

 The new versions of these header files depend heavily on ROS, so they shouldn't be used unless the USE_ROS=ON option is set.
 I can't figure out an elegant way to swap them back and forth depending on whether or not USE_ROS is specified, any ideas?

 I also brought this up on the ros-users mailing list to see if anyone else was working on it: http://code.ros.org/lurker/message/20120616.020117.92c8a898.en.html

-#4 Updated by Radu B. Rusu almost 2 years ago
+#4 Updated by Radu B. Rusu about 2 years ago